 Around that time, Basques began working as shepherds.
 Though they held all sorts of jobs in the old country—many were sailors—Basques began herding sheep because the work was available, Irujo says.
-Like immigrants before them, once one person became established, he’d send for family to follow him to the United States, just like the Gaulles family.
+Like immigrants before them, once one person became established, he’d send for family to follow him to the United States, just like the Gallues family.

 “For most people, when they speak about Basques, they think about shepherds,” Irujo says.
 “But one of the first institutions Basques organized here were schools for English.
 By the second generation, Basques had moved out of herding.”

-True to form, Martin Gaulles was the last of his family to work the Wheeler Sheep Camp—he retired in 1955, roughly a decade after his sons returned from World War II to one of the “most memorable celebrations” the camp ever hosted, according to the Forest Service report.
+True to form, Martin Gallues was the last of his family to work the Wheeler Sheep Camp—he retired in 1955, roughly a decade after his sons returned from World War II to one of the “most memorable celebrations” the camp ever hosted, according to the Forest Service report.